iterative/dvc.org/content/docs/start/index.md

 Now you're ready to DVC!

 The value of DVC's several feature sets is best understood from different angles.
-Pick from the trails below to learn about DVC from that perspective:
+Pick one of the two trails below to learn about DVC from that
+perspective:

 ### Data Management Trail